Fraud Blocker

 Legally establishing a parental relationship is especially important when the parents are unmarried.
 It is important to know who will have custody of a child, which parent can make major decisions, and how child support will be divided, if necessary.
 According to California Family Code 7610, there are a few ways that the parental relationship can be established.

-In the case of natural or biological parents who are not married, the mother is automatically given primary custody and decision-making power when their child is born.
-For a father to be given parental rights, such as custody and legal decision-making power, his paternity will have to be confirmed.
-Both parents can sign a Declaration of Paternity to establish parentage, or a paternity test can be completed to establish a natural father.
+In the case of natural or biological parents who are not married, the birth parent is automatically given primary custody and decision-making power when their child is born.

-One other way for a paternal relationship to be established, according to California Family Code 7610, is through adoption.
+One other way for a parental relationship to be established, according to California Family Code 7610, is through adoption.
 For the parental relationship between a child and their adoptive parent to be established, there must be proof of adoption.
-This method may be necessary for a non-biological parent who wishes to adopt their partner’s child from a previous relationship or for same-sex couples.
+This method may be necessary for a non-biological parent who wishes to adopt their partner’s child from a previous relationship or for same-sex couples where one partner is the biological parent and the other has not yet legally established parentage.
 Regardless of circumstances, once the proper parental relationships are established, agreements regarding custody, visitation, and child support can be created.

 Custody for Unmarried Parents in California